 The sculptures found in Grenada’s underwater park have become one with the space in such a profound way that upon diving to see them firsthand, you may be led to believe, based on what you see and the atmosphere, that art has existed since ancient times.
 Not so, as the park was first constructed in 2006.
 Constructed from concrete and steel, some of the sculptures weigh as much as 15 tons.
 They’re held in place by bolts, on the bottom of the seafloor.
 The sculptures, 75 in all, lure divers of all sorts and even glass bottom boat tours, which also get decent views due to the fact that some of the sculptures are relatively close to the surface.

-Thus far, Grenada’s Underwater Sculpture Park has stood the test of time, through hurricanes and other seasons of turbulent waters; though you’ll notice that some did not escape completely unscathed.
+Thus far, Grenada’s Underwater Sculpture Park has stood the test of time; though you’ll notice that some did not escape completely unscathed.
 It’s just as well though, as the essence of the sculptures remain, and the national park continues to support conservation efforts as some of the entrance fees are used to aid marine management initiatives.

 There are quite a few sculptures just waiting to be explored at the underwater sculpture park.
 The intention of the British sculptor who created it was not just to put together something that would look good underwater but would also aid conservation efforts.
-Reef damage had already been done due to multiple severe hurricanes, and the statues were put in after to help protect the reefs, help maintain the health of the ecosystem, and eventually, help restore underwater life in that area.
+Reef damage had already been done, and the statues were put in after to help protect the reefs, help maintain the health of the ecosystem, and eventually, help restore underwater life in that area.

 This is one of the highlights of the Grenada Underwater Sculpture Park.
 Christ of the Deep was created by Troy Lewis.
 Its installation was supported with funds from the Grenada Tourism Authority.
 This sculpture happens to be a replica of the original sculpture sited on the waterfront of the Carenage, St. George's harbour, which was given in gratitude to the people of Grenada for their hospitality and selflessness when they aided 600 passengers and crew members of the Bianca C. At its installation, the underwater sculpture marked the 50th anniversary of the Bianca C sinking.
 This wreck, the largest in the Caribbean, is also a popular scuba diving site.